Type 2 Diabetes and Food Choices

 Insulin helps glucose move from the blood into your muscle cells, where it can be

 used for energy.
-Some oral diabetes medicines help you make more insulin or help your
+Some diabetes medicines that are taken by mouth help you make more

-without adjusting your insulin dose, your blood glucose might become too high.
-If
+many carbohydrates without adjusting your insulin dose, your blood glucose might become

-you consume too few carbohydrates, your blood glucose might be too low.
-Your healthcare
+too high.
+If you have too few carbohydrates, your blood glucose might be too low.

-provider or a dietitian can help you match your food choices to your medicine.
+Your healthcare provider or a dietitian can help you match your food choices to your

 Have a meal plan

-With certain medicines, it is best to eat the same amount of food at the same time
+With certain medicines, it's best to eat the same amount of food at the same time

 every day.
-That keeps your glucose levels stable and helps your medicine work best.
+That keeps your glucose levels stable.
+And it helps your medicine work

+best.
 Physical activity is an important way to control blood glucose, too.
-Try to exercise
+Try to

-at the same time every day.
-That way you can build the extra calories you need for
+exercise at the same time every day.
+That way you can build the extra calories you

-exercise into your meal plan.
-With other medicines, you may have more choices about
+need for exercise into your meal plan.
+With other medicines, you may have more choices

-If you wish to change the medicine to suit your lifestyle, please discuss with your
+If you want to change your medicine to better fit your lifestyle, talk with your healthcare

-You can eat the same foods as everyone else, but you have to pay attention to certain
+You can eat the same foods as everyone else, but you have to carefully watch for certain

 details.
 That’s where your diabetes meal plan comes in.
-An individualized meal plan
+A personal meal plan tells

-tells you the time of day to eat meals and snacks, the types of food to eat, and how
+you the time of day to eat meals and snacks, the types of food to eat, and how much.

-much.
-It should include your favorite foods and emphasize these healthy foods:
+It should include your favorite foods.
+And it should focus on these healthy foods: